forcepusher/forcepusher/README.md

 Projects done with the help of AI (Average Intelligence) tools have "Sloppy" in their name, while others never used it.
 Don't get me wrong, AI is a great tool to get stuff done fast, but it's dum as hell and have to be carefully guided.
+Some people compare it to a parrot with gigantic brain, but it's still just a parrot.

 Current Transformers LLM architecture is basically T9 text prediction from old phones, and models are just dictionaries.
 Repeatedly tap on your phone's text predictions - this is the current state of AI.
 We need "Conception-Text" models.